Mercosur: FTA with third parties

 With the 2005 cooperation agreement with Mercosur, the Andean Community gained four new associate members: Argentina, Brazil, Paraguay, and Uruguay.
 These four Mercosur members were granted associate membership by the Andean Council of Foreign Ministers meeting in an enlarged session with the commission (of the Andean Community) on 7 July 2005.
 This move reciprocates the actions of Mercosur, which granted associate membership to all the Andean Community nations by virtue of the Economic Complementarity Agreements (Free Trade Agreements) signed between the CAN and individual Mercosur members.

 Mercosur signed free trade agreements with Israel in December 2007, with Egypt in August 2010, the State of Palestine in December 2011 and Lebanon on 18 December 2014.

 In 2016, Brazilian presidents, Dilma Rousseff and later Michel Temer, along with Argentine President Macri began to place pressure to negotiate a free trade agreement between Mercosur and the European Union and other Latin American nations.
-In June 2019, the European Union–Mercosur Free Trade Agreement was confirmed.
-The bilateral trade deal opens 100 percent of EU trade and 90 percent of Mercosur trade.
-The deal still needs to be ratified, however.
+In June 2019, a deal for a European Union–Mercosur Free Trade Agreement was reached in principle, with final text to be negotiated.
+Negotiations concluded in December 2024, and the agreement proceeded towards ratification.
+If ratified, the agreement would eliminate over 90% of tariffs in both directions.

+In November 2023, Mercosur and Singapore concluded a free trade agreement.
+A free trade agreement with EFTA was concluded in July 2025.

+In January 2020, following the withdrawal of the United Kingdom from the European Union, the UK sought a trade deal with Mercosur, a trade bloc.
+On 11 November 2025, Brazilian Foreign Minister Mauro Vieira and British Foreign Secretary Yvette Cooper discussed starting formal negotiations for a free trade agreement between the UK and Mercosur during a G7 Foreign Ministers meeting in Toronto; Brazil agreed to discuss the next steps with trade bloc members, Argentina, Bolivia, Paraguay, and Uruguay.